WELCOME TO THE IK PIANO STUDIO

 The iK Piano Studio is open 4 days a week: Sundays, Mondays, Wednesdays and Thursdays from 2:30pm to 8:30pm.

-For every friend you refer, your friends get 12% off their first month of piano lessons and you get 12% off your next month of lessons after they’ll become the iKPS member as well.
+For every friend you refer, your friends get discounts on their first month of piano lessons and you get discounts on your next month of lessons after the person you refer become the iKPS member as well.

 Don’t miss out on any exciting news updates.